-Free or cheap Easter kids' activities at home
+Free or cheap Easter kids' activities

 If you don't have decorating icing, you can colour some white icing with food dye, put it in a sealable sandwich bag and snip off the corner to make your own.

-There's a number of ways you can customise a chocolate nest recipe, such as the one at BBC Food.
+There are a number of ways you can customise a chocolate nest recipe, such as the one at BBC Food.
 You can use shredded wheat, popped rice or cornflake breakfast cereals if your usual choice is sold out.
 You can also use whatever chocolate you have, and replace the butter with margarine or even oil if need be.
 As long as an adult melts the chocolate, kids can get involved with every other stage quite easily.

 TOP TIP: If you've an egg-shaped chocolate mould, you can make your chocolate 'nests' into egg shapes directly – good if you can't get shredded wheat or cornflakes for some tasty rice krispie chocolate 'eggs'.

 There's a good selection of movies on TV this Easter for when the kids take a break from arts & crafts, or when you need a break from the kids.
-Below is a day-by-day round-up, including a mix of family movies that are on free-to-air TV, plus some that require a paid subscription such as Netflix or Sky.
+Below is a day-by-day round-up, including a mix of family movies that are on free-to-air TV, plus some that require a paid subscription such as Netflix or Prime.

 If you have a Netflix subscription, here are some picks:

-- Shrek (2001, U)
+- Shrek The Third (2007, U)

 - Shrek: Forever After (2010, U)

-- Watership Down (1999, U)
+- Watership Down (2018, 12)

 If you have an Amazon Prime subscription, here are some picks:

-- Paddington 2 (2017, PG)
+- Paddington (2014, PG)

-- Pinocchio (2015, PG)
+- Ainbo (2021, PG)

 Make your own 'Play-Doh' salt dough to save on the branded cost

-Branded Play-Doh usually costs about £4 for a pack of four 112g tubs, but did you know you can easily make your own playdough cheaper?
-You only need four common household ingredients (vegetable oil, plain flour, table salt and food colouring, plus warm water), which should cost about £3ish total, and you'll be able to make more than four small tubs, so you'll save money in the long run.
+Branded Play-Doh usually costs about £4 for a pack of four 112g tubs, but you can easily save money by making your own playdough.
+You only need four common household ingredients (vegetable oil, plain flour, table salt and food colouring, plus warm water), which should cost about £3 total, and you'll be able to make more than four small tubs, so you'll save money in the long run.
 You can use an online recipe, such as BBC Good Food's playdough recipe.

 MSE Rhiannon warns not to let the kids loose with red food dye.
 Her dad still has nightmares about the time her sister got hold of red food dye – literally catching her red-handed.